-Firdausi in his Shahnama states that King Jamshed was the first King who started this celebration and called it: "Ruz-e-Nav".
-Hence we will take a detour from our Weekly Z Scripture Extracts and quote from Firdausi's Shahnama about the first Jamshedi Navroze.
+Firdausi in his Shahnama states that King Jamshed, the first Peshdaadian Dynasty, was the first King who started this celebration and called it: "Ruz-e-Nav" (New Day).
+Hence, we will quote from Firdausi's Shahnama about the first Jamshedi Navroze.